open-telemetry/opentelemetry-collector-contrib/pkg/ottl/LANGUAGE.md

 ### Design principles

-The OTTL and built-in [ottlfuncs](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/ottl/ottlfuncs) are designed according to these principles:
+The OTTL is designed according to these principles (excluding user-defined functions):

-- OTTL programs operating in separate contexts cannot influence one another -- an OTTL program may have side-effects only within its own execution [context](#contexts).
-- OTTL programs cannot loop forever, except through the use of non built-in functions.
+- *Terminating*: OTTL statements cannot loop forever.
+- *Static*: OTTL functions and statements cannot be dynamically loaded or executed.

+These principles do not apply to user-defined functions.

 ### Editors